-Week 11:Day 2:Letters

-to friendsCompound

-sentences
+Week 11: Day 2: Compound Letters to friends sentences

 Learning outcomes Preparation By the end of the lesson, Before the lesson: most pupils will be able to: Read How?
-The long 'a', as shown below Spell words with the long a' sound.
-Make each group a set of question flash cards ('when', 'where', 'what', 'who' Read and understand a letter to a friend. and 'how').
+The long 'a', as shown below pell words with the long ' sound.
+Make each group a set of question flash cards ('when', 'where', 'what', 'who' ead and understand and 'how'). letter to a friend.
 Have ready a large piece of paper.